gfx-rs/wgpu/examples/src/big_compute_buffers/README.md

 const MAX_DISPATCH_SIZE: u32 = (1 << 16) - 1; // 65_535
 ```

-It is reccomended you enable the logger to see the code explain what it's doing.
+It is recommended you enable the logger to see the code explain what it's doing.
 ```
  RUST_LOG=wgpu_examples::big_compute_buffers cargo run -r --bin wgpu-examples big_compute_buffers
 ```